Alpha Delphini: Nomenclature

 α Delphini (Latinised to Alpha Delphini) is the system's Bayer designation.
 The designations of the six constituents as Alpha Delphini A to F, and those of A's components - Alpha Delphini Aa and Ab - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
 The primary star's components Aa, Ab1, and Ab2 are also sometimes referred to as A, Ba, and Bb respectively, given that the outer pair have been resolved.

 The system bore an historical name, Sualocin, which arose as follows: Niccolò Cacciatore was the assistant to Giuseppe Piazzi, and later his successor as Director of the Palermo Observatory.
 The name first appeared in Piazzi's Palermo Star Catalogue.
 When the Catalogue was published in 1814, the unfamiliar names Sualocin and Rotanev were attached to Alpha and Beta Delphini, respectively.
 Eventually the Reverend Thomas Webb, a British astronomer, puzzled out the explanation.
-Cacciatore's name, Nicholas Hunter in English translation, would be Latinized to Nicolaus Venator.
-Reversing the letters of this construction produces the two star names.
+Cacciatore's name, Nicholas Hunter in English translation, would be Latinised to Nicolaus Venator.
+Reversing the letters of this construction produces the two-star names.
 They have endured, the result of Cacciatore's little practical joke of naming the two stars after himself.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
-It approved the name Sualocin for the component Alpha Delphini Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.
+It approved the name Sualocin for the component Alpha Delphini Aa on 12 September 2016, and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 瓠瓜 (Hù Guā), meaning Good Gourd, refers to an asterism consisting of Alpha Delphini, Gamma2 Delphini, Delta Delphini, Beta Delphini and Zeta Delphini.
 Consequently, the Chinese name for Alpha Delphini itself is 瓠瓜一 (Hù Guā yī, the First Star of Good Gourd).

 In Hindu astronomy, the star corresponded to one of the nakshatras named Dhanishta.